Skip to main content

 Installing a VPN server on a router with OpenWrt (WireGuard)

-In the case of OpenWrt, if you start looking for information about VPN, you will immediately come across information about OpenVPN.
+In the case of OpenWrt, if you start looking for information about VPNs, you will immediately come across details about OpenVPN.

 Both OpenVPN and WireGuard are not available by default on operating systems (Windows, macOS, as well as Android or iOS).
 In both cases, you must use a dedicated application to connect.

 WireGuard won over OpenVPN for me because it is much easier to set up and manage.
-It is also much faster, offers a higher level of security and, in the case of mobile devices, does not eat up our battery like OpenVPN does.
+It is also much faster, offers a higher level of security, and, in the case of mobile devices, does not drain our battery like OpenVPN does.

-While in the case of OpenVPN, you had to execute a series of commands related to setting up the server from the SSH terminal, in the case of WireGuard, we can set up our server with its minimal use and do the rest via a web browser.
+While in the case of OpenVPN, you had to execute a series of commands related to setting up the server from the SSH terminal, in the case of WireGuard, we can set up our server with minimal use of the terminal (or even without it) and do the rest via a web browser.
 All in a user-friendly way.

 So let’s get started…